slaveOftime/Fun.Blazor/Docs/10 About/README.md

 type NodeRenderFragment = delegate of root: IComponent * builder: RenderTreeBuilder * sequence: int -> int
 ```

-So basically, you just created a delegate and finally it will be passed to a component and let the component to manage when to render or build the dom tree.
-It is similar with what the razor engine will generate in csharp world.
+In essence, you have created a delegate that will be passed to a component, which will manage the rendering or building of the DOM tree.
+This approach is similar to what the Razor engine would generate in the C# world.

-The component can be created by **adaptiview / html.comp / html.inject** etc. Those components are just normal blazor components which are inherited from ComponentBase.
+Components can be created using `adaptiview`, `html.inject`, etc. These components are normal Blazor components that inherit from `ComponentBase`.

-## Before you consider to use it:
+## Considerations before using Fun.Blazor:

-There are some pitfalls which you may keep in mind:
+There are a few things to keep in mind:

-1. FSharp compiler has performance issue on intellisense for some large computation expression (CE).
-It is better to make single CE block smaller and single file smaller.
-Or use sequence like seq/list/array with childContent for better intellisense experience:
+1. The F# compiler has performance issues with intellisense for some large computation expressions (CEs).
+It is better to keep single CE blocks and files small, or use sequences like `seq`, `list`, or `array` with `childContent` for better intellisense:

     ```fsharp
     div {
         attributes ...
-        childContent [ // ✅ it is recommended to use this when you got more than one child items div { "hi" }
+        childContent [ // ✅ recommended for more than one child item div { "hi" }
             ...a lot of child items
         ]
     }
     ```

-    Instead of below:
+    instead of:

     ```fsharp
     div {